Disability

 Early survivor’s benefits – When workers retire, they are generally eligible for Social Security payments.
 If they die before retirement age, their widow or widower is entitled to survivor’s benefits based on the deceased worker’s earnings history.
 Generally, a widow or widower is eligible for survivor’s benefits (at a reduced rate) at age 60.
 However, people can apply at age 50 if they are disabled.
 This is the program through which I could apply.
 Like other Social Security payments, the full allowable amount can only be received at retirement age, and the sooner that recipients take benefits, the lower the amount will be (and will never increase, except for inflationary adjustments.)
 As an aside, sometimes people confuse survivor benefits with spousal benefits, but they are different things.

-Private disability insurance – It’s possible to purchase insurance policies that cove future disability.
+Private disability insurance – It’s possible to purchase insurance policies that cover future disability.
 These policies may be short-term disability policies, which have a maximm payment duration of no more than two years, or long-term disability policies, which can pay lifetime benefits, in some cases.
 Disability insurance can be purchased on an individual basis, or may be provided by an employer.
 A Forbes article states that payment is usually about 60% of an individual’s former salary.

 Worker’s Compensation – If an injury or illness occurs on the job, people may be covered by worker’s compensation.
 As the Forbes article notes, however, fewer than 5% of disabling accidents and illnesses are work-related.